-In the presence of short PR, with upright P in LII, L III, avF with no delta wave, we can suspect James Pathway pre-excitation which is by passing the AV node and then conducting through normal pathway, hence the narrow QRS.
+In the presence of short PR, with upright P in LII, L III, avF with no delta wave, we can suspect James Pathway pre excitation which is by passing the AV node and then conducting through normal pathway, hence the narrow QRS.
 But only in the presence of h/o palpitation and documented episode of tachycardia it is called "Lown Ganong Levine syndrome" (LGL syndrome).
 So this ECG you cannot interpret as LGL syndrome without history.
 The name given to this type of ECG is Coronary Nodal Rhythm.
 (CNR).
+The following figure explains the approach to short PR.